learn-co-curriculum/dsc-decision-trees-lab/README.md

 ```

 ## Step 2: Import Data

+Now, we'll load our dataset in a DataFrame, perform some basic EDA, and generally get a feel for the data we'll be working with.

 - Read the file `"data_banknote_authentication.csv"` as a pandas dataframe.
 Note that there is no header information in this dataset.
 - Assign column names 'Variance', 'Skewness', 'Curtosis', 'Entropy', 'Class' to dataset in the given order.
 - View the basic statistics and shape of dataset.